Australia Tourist Guide -> South Australia -> Adelaide Places to Go, See and Visit - with Map

 Adelaide Oval

-The ground was also made famous by Australia’s cricketing legend Sir Donald Bradman, who made 970 runs at an average of 107.77 in seven Test matches and 11 innings on the ground.
+The ground was also made famous by Australia’s cricketing legend Sir Donald Bradman, who made 970 runs at an average of 107.77 in seven Test matches and 11 innings on the ground - #7 on the Map.

 National Wine Centre of Australia